Is Japan’s Monarchy Anti-Democratic?

 Japan’s ultra-conservative elite will be always joyfully shouting “Sonno” – “Revere the Emperor” – as long as this emperor keeps his mouth shut.
 And it is to be supposed that they are, secretly, rather relieved that the present crown prince has no son to follow after him.
 Undoubtedly, his powers to trigger change are small, as he and the other imperial family members – also Emperor Akihito has, several times, frustrated the right wing’s agenda, although to a lesser degree – are not only constitutionally but also “technically”, by their isolated lifestyle, prevented from connecting with a broader public.
 But the prince has shown, at least for this once, that, if he deems a matter to be sufficiently important, he is not afraid of speaking up and is not to be intimidated either by the prospect of the scandal he may cause.
 What the present heir to the chrysanthemum throne may be capable of doing in defense of Japan’s democracy is probably a matter to fill the worst nightmares of many right-wing activists who still call the tenno Japan’s “spiritual core.”Filed under Japanese Royals

-Tagged Crown Prince Naruhito, Democracy, Emperor Akihito, Emperor Hirohito.
+Tagged Crown Prince Naruhito of Japan, Democracy, Emperor Akihito of Japan, Emperor Hirohito of Japan.